Digital X-Rays

 Digital x-rays are computer generated images.
 These images require up to 90% less radiation than with conventional film type x-rays.
 Instead of using the traditional silver-oxide x-ray film that must be developed and then fixed in caustic and environmentally damaging solutions, the new system takes pictures via a small electronic sensor and it then instantaneously transmits a picture of the tooth onto the video monitor in the treatment room.
 Therefore, we can see your teeth and surrounding structures immediately.

-Not only does the new digital x-ray eliminate the usual wait for x-ray film to be processed, but it also is highly sensitive, so that patients are exposed to even less radiation than with conventional x-rays.
+Not only does the new digital x-ray eliminate the usual wait for x-ray film to be processed, but it also is highly sensitive, so that patients are exposed to even less radiation than with conventional x-r

 There are numerous advantages of dental digital x-rays, as opposed to traditional dental x-rays.